-Make sure that you write down any details the credit card provider gives you at this stage, too.
+It's often worth writing down any details the credit card provider gives at this stage, too.

-Many providers will issue applicants with a reference number, which allows both them and us to keep track of your card's progress and sort out issues if it's taking longer than expected to arrive.
+Many providers will issue applicants with a reference number, which allows both them and us to keep track of their card's progress and sort out issues if it ends up taking longer than expected to arrive.

 5. Send back the term agreement quickly

-If you're accepted for a credit card, the first letter from your new provider will contain a terms and conditions agreement, which you'll need to review and sign to get your card.
+When an application for a credit card is accepted, the first letter from the new provider will contain a terms and conditions agreement, which needs to be reviewed and signed to get the card.

-The quicker you can get that form back in the post or electronically signed (only some providers offer the latter), the quicker you'll ultimately receive your card.
+The quicker an applicant can get that form back in the post or electronically signed (only some providers offer the latter), the quicker they'll ultimately receive the card.

 Cards should arrive a few days after we've taken care of that paperwork.

 Rejected?
 Stay cautious

 It can be tempting to apply for several credit cards in quick succession especially when there are instant decisions on applications.
 Resist temptation!

-Applying for a credit card leaves a 'footprint' on your credit files.
-If you apply for several at the same time or within a short period may result in lenders seeing multiple searches puts providers off and will make future applications harder.
+Applying for a credit card leaves a 'footprint' on a credit files.
+Application for several cards made at the same time or within a short period may result in lenders seeing multiple searches, which puts providers off and could make future applications harder.

-The general rule is to wait at least 3 months between applications, and if you've recently been turned down it's worth using that period to look at other ways to improve your credit rating in the meantime.
+The general rule is to wait at least 3 months between applications and using that period to look at other ways to improve credit rating in the meantime.